PierreBeucher/cloudypad/docs/src/usage/faq.md

 Probably not in its current form.
 Considering I'm really _not_ happy about the [enshittification of the internet](https://en.wikipedia.org/wiki/Enshittification), Cloudy Pad will remain FOSS - at least for personal use.

 Cloudy Pad may have a Premium or Pro offer in the future, but for a personal simple use it will remain FOSS.

+### How are my data collected?
+How does analytics works?

+Cloudy Pad may, upon your initial agreement on install, collect anonymous usage data.
+This data is only used internally and won't be shared with third party or used for targeted ads.
+Allowing anonymous data collection helps Cloudy Pad get better !

+Cloudy Pad uses [Post Hog](https://posthog.com) and will keep data for 1 or 3 months.

+To opt-out of analytics, either:
+- Refuse analytics on initial installation
+- Export environment variable `CLOUDYPAD_ANALYTICS_DISABLE=true`
+- Edit local configuration at `$HOME/.cloudypad/config.yml` and set `analytics.enabled: false`

 ## Known issues